DataDog/integrations-extras/redis_enterprise/README.md

 ## Data Collected

-The current release gathers all metrics for databases, nodes, and shard.
+The current release gathers all metrics for databases, nodes, and shards.

 ### Metrics